kexin-yang/kexin-yang.github.io/_portfolio/portfolio-8.md

 \#Instructional Design, \#Teaching English Writing<br>
 \#K-12 Education

+**Duration**: 10 weeks, Oct 2nd, 2018 - Dec.16th, 2018

+**Designer**:Kexin Yang

 In this project, I applied the backward design methodology and designed a 10-hour course in argumentative writing for Grade 11-12.
 The development of this course design are divided into five phases, namely, learners in context, Goals, Assessment, Instruction and Research& Evaluation.

-The project draws on educational big ideas from Understanding by Design by Grant Wiggins and Jay McTighe, and The ABC of How we Learn written by Daniel L. Schwartz, Jessica M.Tsang and Kristen P. Blair.
+The project draws on educational big ideas from Understanding by Design by Grant Wiggins and Jay McTighe, and The ABC of How we Learn written by Daniel L. Schwartz et al.

-In this project, every phase of educational design is justified by rigorous theoretical support, through many times of iteration, under supervision of Dr. Sharon Carver and Dr. Lauren Herckis in Carnegie Mellon University.
+Each phase of educational design is backed up by theoretical evidence, through many times of iteration, under supervision of two professors.

-This is a final project for an indispensable, core course for the METALS program (Master of Educational Technology and Applied Learning Sciences) in Carnegie Mellon University.
-The course name is Educational Goals, Instruction and Assessment, and is taught by Dr. Sharon Carver and Dr. Lauren Herckis.
+This is a final project for a core course of METALS program (Master of Educational Technology and Applied Learning Sciences) in Carnegie Mellon University.
+The course name is Educational Goals, Instruction and Assessment, taught by Dr. Sharon Carver and Dr. Lauren Herckis.

 ## Poster:
 Here is a poster that I presented in Carnegie Mellon University on Dec.
 11th 2018.